grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 # Contribute to What's New or release notes

-To help ensure the What’s New or release notes are helpful, relevant, and easy to read, follow these guidelines:
+To help ensure the What’s New document or release notes are helpful, relevant, and easy to read, follow these guidelines:

 * Address users directly.